-Radiation therapy.
 If the surgeon can't totally remove a pituitary tumor, he or she will usually prescribe radiation therapy to be used in conjunction with the operation.
 Additionally, radiation may be used for people who aren't suitable candidates for surgery.

 Side effects from these medications may include fatigue, nausea, vomiting, headaches, muscle aches, high blood pressure, low potassium and swelling.
-Some have more serious side effects, such as neurological side effects and liver toxicity.
+Some have more-serious side effects, such as neurological side effects and liver toxicity.

 In some cases, the tumor or its treatment will cause other hormones produced by the pituitary or adrenal gland to become deficient and your doctor will recommend hormone replacement medications.

-If none of these treatment options are appropriate or effective, your doctor may recommend surgical removal of your adrenal glands (bilateral adrenalectomy).
+If none of these treatment options is appropriate or effective, your doctor may recommend surgical removal of your adrenal glands (bilateral adrenalectomy).
 This procedure will cure excess production of cortisol, but will require lifelong replacement medications.

 Lifestyle and home remedies